Tencent-RTC/obs-trtc/README.md

 ![003](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/f54ad443-645a-4089-8dc7-5a34af48a335)

-Following that, you must generate a bearer token for WHIP, which will be utilized in OBS.
+Following that, you must generate a Bearer Token for WHIP, which will be utilized in OBS.

 ## Step 2: Create a Bearer Token for WHIP

-You can directly visit https://trtc.ossrs.io/obs-trtc/?appid=2000xxxx&secret=yyyyyy to create a WHIP bearer token.
+You can directly visit https://trtc.ossrs.io/obs-trtc/?appid=2000xxxx&secret=yyyyyy to create a WHIP Bearer Token.
 Ensure that you replace the appid with your own `SDKAppID` and secret with your own `SDKSecretKey`.

 In the `OBS WHIP` section, you will find the generated WHIP Bearer Token for configuring OBS.